Large smooth twins from short lattice vectors: Generalised Prime Number Lattice

 \subsubsection{Dimensions for free.}

-Instead of guessing we can also reduce the dimension in which one has to run the lattice sieving algorithm by the dimensions for free technique as explained in Section~\ref{sec:latticeprelims}.
-Even if the vector we want to recover is not unusually short, one could still hope to find it with a lowered probability when using this technique.
-We will refer to the number of dimensions $\ell \geq 0$ we decrease the lattice by as the amount of \emph{lifting} we perform.
-Just as for the guessing strategy varying the amount of lifting gives a trade-off between success probability and the cost.
+We can alternatively reduce the lattice sieving dimension with the dimensions for free technique as explained in Section~\ref{sec:latticeprelims}.
+Even if the vector is not unusually short, one could still hope to find it with this technique at a lower probability.
+We will refer to the number of dimensions we decrease the lattice by as the amount of \emph{lifting} we perform.
+Just as for the guessing strategy varying the amount of lifting gives a trade-off between success probability and cost.